Marginal treatment effects in the absence of instrumental variables: Estimation

-estimating $\beta _{d}$ for $d=0,1$ and functions $q$ and $q^{\left( 1\right) }$ would be sufficient.
+the MTE is equal to the derivative of the regression function (\ref{aLIV}) with respect to $P$.
+As a consequence, it would be sufficient to estimate $ \beta _{d}$ for $d=0,1$ and functions $q$ and $q^{\left( 1\right) }$.
 Given the estimated propensity score, we can likewise use the pairwise difference principle to obtain

-where $\hat{\delta}$ is an estimator for $\beta _{1}-\beta _{0}$ according to (\ref{aLIV}).
-Given $\hat{\beta}_{0}$ and $\hat{\delta}$, we apply the local linear method as well, yielding
+where $\check{\delta}$ is an estimator for $\beta _{1}-\beta _{0}$ according to (\ref{aLIV}).
+Given $\check{\beta}_{0}$ and $\check{\delta}$, we apply the local linear method as well, yielding

-where $\hat{r}\left( p\right) $ is an estimator for $\alpha _{0}+q\left( p\right) $.
+where $\check{r}\left( p\right) $ is an estimator for $\alpha _{0}+q\left( p\right) $.
 Then, we construct the instrument-free LIV estimators for the MTE and other treatment parameters as

-This adapted LIV approach is computationally more convenient than the separate estimation procedure.
-Furthermore, if we accept a parametric specification on $E\left[ U_{1}-U_{0}\left\vert V=v\right. \right] $ and thus on $q\left( p\right) $, the adapted LIV approach can be implemented through parametric least squares regression.
+The asymptotic normality of these adapted LIV estimators can be established in a way analogous to Theorem \ref{theorem:AN1}.
+Furthermore, if we accept a parametric specification on $E\left[ U_{1}-U_{0}\left\vert V=v\right. \right] $ and thus on $q\left( p\right) $, the adapted LIV approach can be implemented through a parametric least squares regression.

-In summary, identification based on functional form can accommodate most of the frequently-used estimation procedures in a typical IV model.
+In summary, the identification based on functional forms can accommodate most of the frequently-used estimation procedures in IV-based MTE models.
+However, since it is infeasible to manipulate the nonlinear variation, our identification result does not allow for the counterfactual analysis via estimating the policy-relevant treatment effect (PRTE) which is also an important application of IV-based MTE models \citep{heckman2005structural}.